 We know that comparing financial aid awards from multiple schools is an important part of the college decision process.
 But determining your unmet cost is also a critical part of evaluating your financial aid package.
-Included in the packet you will receive in the mail soon is a budgeting worksheet that will help you calculate your unmet cost of attending DU.
-However, it's important to calculate the unmet costs for each school that has offered you financial aid.
+Included in the packet you will receive in the mail soon is a budgeting worksheet that will help you estimate what it will cost to attend DU.
+However, it's important to calculate the unmet cost for each school that has offered you financial aid.
 We're here to help!

 Focus on unmet cost, not total aid.